Homelessness in New York: Chronic homelessness and the shelter system

+Scholarly critiques of chronic homelessness

+Some scholars question how chronic homelessness is defined and managed within shelter-based systems.
+Craig Willse critiques the idea of chronic homelessness and argues that it can make certain people seem like they are permanently homeless and take their attention away from larger structural causes such as housing markets and economic inequality.
+Instead of focusing just on shelter use and service utilization, Willse argues that the category of chronic homelessness reflects political and administrative decisions about how homelessness is being handled.
+In New York City, this idea can go specifically hand in hand with research that shows the repeated use of shelters over time, bringing up questions on whether or not existing systems reasonably and effectively help put a stop to the cycle of homelessness or instead cause it to continue.

+Ongoing challenges

+As a result, chronic homelessness continues to serve as a major challenge for NYC's response system to homelessness.
+Research has regularly indicated that people and families who have prior use of shelter usually have an increased risk of returning to these shelters, reinforcing the idea of the pattern of homelessness being a cycle.

 Crimes relating to begging in New York

 The administration of laws and regulations relating to begging in the state of New York is largely performed by each of the 62 cities of the state.
 Many of the state of New York's largest cities have introduced laws in the last decade prohibiting 'aggressive begging' in some form.
 The 1993 Loper case was a challenge to the state-wide law in the New York Penal Code §240.35(1) which made it an offence to loiter in a public place for the purpose of begging.
 New York City Police Department rarely issued fines under this law, but used it to 'move on' beggars.

 In Loper, the Second Circuit Court of Appeals found begging in this case to be a First Amendment right, but still legal to ban in subways.
 A similar judgement was made in International Society for Krishna Consciousness, Inc. v.
 Lee in regard to New York City's airports, which found it reasonable to ban such activities in airports.
 However, the law still technically remained in force in the rest of New York state until it was repealed in 2010.

 Some people in New York state were charged under that section of the law after Loper, but before it was repealed.
 Civil liberties groups have campaigned against the more targeted aggressive begging laws, however, they have been found to comply with the First Amendment.
 In 2010, New York City's current aggressive begging laws also withstood challenge in People v.
 Stroman.